 With this range, airboats can take you to see all sorts of wildlife – from alligators and bird species to manatees and turtles.

-This is definitely one of the top Miami attractions and should not be missed as a day trip when visiting the city.
+Everglades National Park is definitely one of the coolest places near Miami and should not be missed as a day trip when visiting the city.

 3) Explore Biscayne National Park